LARGE RC HELICOPTERS

 Moreover, electric motor specifications and numbers are all over the place and arbitrary at best.

-Nano, micro, and mini helicopter sizing has also clouded the issue with these terms being thrown around more as trendy niche marketing tools than as accurate ways to determine helicopter size.
+Nano, micro, and mini helicopter sizing has also clouded the issue with these terms being thrown around more as marketing tools than as accurate ways to determine helicopter size.

 Confusing – You bet!

-Fortunately there is a much better and consistent way to determine sizing from small RC helicopters up to large RC helicopters, and that is by the main rotor length or main rotor diameter.
+Fortunately there is a much better and consistent way to determine sizing from small RC helicopters up to large RC helicopters, and that is by the size of the main rotor blades.

-All good RC helicopter manufacturers should indicate both main rotor diameter & main rotor length on their specifications of each helicopter model.
+All good RC helicopter manufacturers should indicate both main rotor length & main rotor diameter on their specifications of each helicopter model.

-This way you can compare apples to apples without getting lost in engine or motor numbers, or trendy terms.
+This way you can compare apples to apples without getting lost in engine or motor numbers.

 The main rotor diameter as shown above is simply the distance measured from rotor tip to rotor tip.
-735mm on this particular 450 size RC helicopter.
+735mm on this particular 400 size RC helicopter.
+The individual blade length is 330mm.
+Why 330 on a 400?
+Thank marketing for that one; some manufacturers round the size up - substantially!

-Main rotor blade length on the other hand is measured from main rotor mounting bolt hole out to the tip of the rotor blade.
+The main rotor blade length is measured from main rotor mounting bolt hole out to the tip of the rotor blade.

 This blade length method of sizing is finally starting to become the standard.
-A 700mm long rotor blade as shown below, is used on a 700 size RC helicopter.
+Thus, a 700mm long rotor blade as shown below, is used on a 700 size RC helicopter.

-Large RC Helicopters Size Shown By Rotor Blade Length - The mostly accepted standard.
+Large RC Helicopters Size Shown By Rotor Blade Length - The mostly accepted standard.700mm Long Rotor Blade Is Used On 700 Size RC Helicopters.

-I have broken this mess of sizing down to a simple five size list.
+I have broken this mess of sizing down to four basic RC helicopter sizes (classes): Micro.
+Small.
+Medium.
+Large.

 Large 800 Size RC Helicotper Down To 250 Size

-Hopefully this will help you get your head around all this large RC helicopter vs small RC helicopter, micro vs mini talk by pointing out some relative scale and examples.
+Hopefully this will help you get your head around all this large RC helicopter vs small RC helicopter talk by pointing out some relative scale and examples.

 • Main rotor diameter: 150mm – 300mm (6" – 12")

-• Combustion engine size: Too small for nitro, gas, or turbine
+• Electric only, too small for nitro, gas, or turbine

 • Example helicopters: